Travel blogs by Travellerspoint

 A bamboo ladder would be a challenge to carry by oneself, but a passenger helps to balance the load

-Posted by luv2trek 20.11.2012 13:03 Archived in Vietnam Tagged people food markets bikes vietnam hanoi photography Comments (3)
+Posted by Chris Parsons 13:03 Archived in Vietnam Tagged people food markets bikes vietnam hanoi photography Comments (3)

 Snapshots from the back of beyond